mengbinhao/algorithm/Week_04/README.md

 			return true
 		}

-        //move left pointer to exclue repeat item, or we can not define the monotonic section if (nums[left] === nums[mid]) {
+        //move left pointer to exclude repeat item, or we can not define the monotonic section if (nums[left] === nums[mid]) {
 			left++
 			continue